-Nevertheless, our words can go a long to building self-esteem and empowering kids at any point in their life.
+Nevertheless, our words can build self-esteem and empower kids at any point in their life.

 Parents have often asked me the question as to what to say to kids as they struggle to make sense of their life.
 Parents often feel that they are walking on eggshells.
 Their children have experienced a significant detour because of their drug and alcohol use.
 They may be struggling to get their life back on track, or they could be still in the midst of their use.

 Parents so often hope they will say the golden words that will motivate their child to change when they are struggling.